Why is this important?

 - you are self-employed and have made a loss for the year

-- you are over 65, you make charitable payments under Gift Aid and your age-related personal allowances are reduced because of the level of your income
+- you were born before 6 April 1948, you make charitable payments under Gift Aid and your age-related personal allowances are reduced because of the level of your income

 - you have overseas income that is taxed abroad.